covrom/torrentfs/README.md

-# torrentfs
+# torrentnotify
-torrentfs with multiple dirs watching
+torrentnotify with multiple dirs watching start torrents in transmission-daemon 2.8+